HOME / DEALER INFO

 Cancellations

 Empty tables reflect poorly on shows and can be frustrating for fellow dealers on the waitlist.
 Life happens.
 We get that.
 Medical issues, family responsibilities, and work schedules can change quickly.
-If something happens that makes your attendance at the show impossible, let us know as soon as you can.
+If something makes your attendance at the show impossible, let us know as soon as you can.

 Dealer Responsibility

 Dealers are responsible for all products sold at their tables.
 Sometimes a record will skip, and we don’t catch it, or a tape doesn’t work, etc. Any customer who requests a refund under reasonable circumstances should be accommodated.
-You can offer a refund, a credit, an exchange, etc. If you question the item or think a customer is being unreasonable, please bring them to me.
+At your discretion, you can offer a refund, credit, or exchange.
+If you have any questions about the item or believe a customer is being unreasonable, please bring it to my attention.
 If their complaint has merit, we will see if we can work out a compromise.
-Nothing does more damage to a show than a customer who feels he/she was treated unfairly.
-We want customers to have a good experience and come back.
-Making it right just brings good will to the show.

-Dealer etiquette
+Dealer Etiquette

 Most dealers know the unwritten rules in the community, but here are a few specific items worth noting.